 Early History of the Malpass family

-Another 151 words (11 lines of text) covering the years 1625 and 1668 are included under the topic Early Malpass History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Malpass research.
+Another 76 words (5 lines of text) covering the years 1625 and 1668 are included under the topic Early Malpass History in all our PDF Extended History products and printed products wherever possible.

 Malpass Spelling Variations